Transforming Science with Large Language Models: A Survey on AI-assisted Scientific Discovery, Experimentation, Content Generation, and Evaluation: Survey Scope and Methodology

 \subsubsection{Limitations and Future Directions}

-Despite the significant advancements in AI-powered scholarly search systems, several limitations persist that hinder their full potential.
-One of the primary challenges is \textit{data quality and coverage gaps}, as these systems often struggle with handling incomplete, non-standardized, or outdated data sources, which can lead to inaccuracies and inconsistencies in retrieved information.
-Additionally, \textit{bias in AI models} remains a critical concern, where search and ranking algorithms may introduce biases based on training data, potentially influencing the visibility of certain research areas and limiting the diversity of perspectives presented to users.
-Another major limitation lies in \textit{scalability and real-time processing}, as efficiently handling large-scale datasets while maintaining low latency and high retrieval accuracy remains a technical challenge.
-Addressing these limitations opens several promising future directions.
-One potential avenue is \textit{enhanced personalization} which can be achieved by adapting search engines to user preferences, providing more tailored recommendations based on research interests and behavioral patterns.
-Lastly, fostering \textit{interdisciplinary collaboration} through the integration of AI-powered search systems with other digital tools, such as data visualization platforms and research management software, could facilitate more comprehensive and insightful research outcomes.
-Addressing these challenges and exploring future directions will be crucial for realizing the full potential of AI-driven scholarly search and synthesis.
+A primary challenge for scholarly search systems is \emph{data quality and coverage gaps}: systems often struggle with incomplete, non-standard, or outdated data sources, which can lead to inaccuracies and inconsistencies in retrieved information.
+There is also the issue of \emph{model bias}, where search and ranking algorithms adopt biases of their training data, potentially influencing the visibility of certain research areas and limiting the diversity of perspectives presented to users.
+Another major limitation lies in \emph{scalability and real-time processing}---i.e., efficiently handling large-scale datasets while maintaining low latency and high retrieval accuracy.
+Finally, many AI-assisted research tools rely on proprietary data, closed APIs, or evolving LLM backends, which complicates strict reproducibility and long-term comparability.
+These limitations suggest several promising future directions.
+One potential avenue is \emph{enhanced personalization}, which can be achieved by adapting search engines to user preferences, providing more tailored recommendations based on research interests and behavioral patterns.
+Fostering \emph{interdisciplinary collaboration} through the integration of AI-powered search systems with other digital tools, such as data visualization platforms and research management software, could likewise facilitate more comprehensive and insightful research outcomes.